vik-s/quartz/content/projects/newsletter/long form/How to get design simulation right.md

 project: substack
 date_published:
 status: 🚧
-final title:
+final title: The Ultimate Guide to Simulating an RFIC Correctly
 ---
-In the last article, we looked at the process of RFIC design from specification to tapeout.
-The chip design process does not end there.
-It has only begun.
-In this article, we will fill in the dots about the design process and look at some post processing steps.

-In this article, we will look at the simulation and modeling aspect of any RF design in a bit more detail.
-The concepts here are not limited to integrated circuits.
-Instead, they apply to all of RF design.
-Unlike digital design, RF/analog design is still at the transistor level.

-More specifically, you will learn:
-- thing1
-- thing2
-- thing3

-Let's dive in!

----

 When we spoke of the design process last time, we quickly skipped over the details of the actual design phase and over one important question.

-How do we trust that our simulations correlate with the real world?
-The answer lies in the accurate modeling of the chip using EDA tools.
-All of RF simulation and modeling relies on a few key concepts, and if done right, is capable of predicting the performance of a chip design in the real world.
+*How do we trust that our simulations correlate with the real world?*

+The answer lies in the accurate modeling and validation of the chip and its surroundings using EDA tools.
+All of RF simulation and modeling relies on a few key concepts, and if done right, is capable of predicting the performance of a chip design correctly in the real world.

+Here is what we will discuss in depth:
 - Passive modeling
 - Active modeling
 - Combining the above- also called co-simulation.